sixdegrees/oahu-wordpress-plugin/README.md

 ## What does it do ?

-* All Posts are automatically referenced as Entities in your Oahu App.
+* All Posts are automatically referenced in your Oahu App.
-* OahuJS is automatically loaded.
-* Oahu.init is automatically configured and called on page load.
+* OahuJS is automatically configured and initialized
 * The Widgets and Templates defined in your Wordpress Theme are automatically loaded.